Martin, Cynthia Burns

 MBA, Boston University

-AB English Literature, Smith College
+AB, English Literature, Smith College

 Professional Background, Scholarship Highlights

 Professor Martin has served New England College for more than three decades, primarily teaching courses in the area of Business Administration, in the Management Division.
-During her career, she has served as Assistant Dean of Management Division, Chair of the Management Collegium and Chair of the Social Sciences Division.
+During her career, she has served as Assistant Dean of the Management Division, Chair of the Management Collegium, and Chair of the Social Sciences Division.
 She has also served as Assistant Dean for Special Projects and coordinated several institutional self-studies for accreditation.

 - New England College.
 Arcadia Publishing, 2016.

 - Vinalhaven Island's Maritime Industries.
 Arcadia Publishing, 2015.

 - Bodwell Granite Company Store & the Community of Vinalhaven, Maine, 1859–1919, Maine History, 2012.